 See Related: Best Ski Resorts in Minnesota

-Provided as an environment for bird-watching and to learn about the diverse species of Minnesota’s native birds.
-Hawk Ridge is also a great charter attraction to the environment and surrounding the Great Lakes.
+It provided an environment for bird-watching and learning about the diverse species of Minnesota’s native and other migratory birds.
+Hawk Ridge is also an excellent charter attraction to the environment and surrounding the Great Lakes.

 See birds of prey such as hawks, eagles, and owls with a trained guide or volunteer through Hawk Ridge Bird Observatory.